omerg864/notifications-bot-v2/README.md

 -   `/exitwaitcoupons`: send all the coupons that were meant to be sent while in hold mode
 -   `/chatid`: display the chat ID of the active user
 -   `/managercommands`: display the list of available manager commands

-The bot also has manager commands that can only be accessed with a password:

--   `/createorg`: creates a new schedule in Mishmar Ramla
--   `/echo`: sends a message to all active chats
--   `/getregistered`: display the list of all registered users
--   `/changepass`: change the password for the manager commands

 ## Conclusion